blue water overview in Croatia

 With a craggy coastline dominated by picturesque bays and thousands of islands, the Adriatic edge of Croatia is one of the world’s premier sailing destinations — whether you want to just chill out and take in the scenery of the Kornati Islands National Park (between Sibenik and Zadark) or visit more happening spots along the Dalmatian coast like Hvar, Brac, Vis, and Korcula.
 Angelina stands out for its fleet of modern sailing yachts and new luxury catamarans with swimming platforms, lounge areas, chic staterooms, and custom-designed interiors.
 Anyone who holds a skipper’s license can book a bareboat charter, while newbies on the water can hire a boat with a skipper, and luxury lovers can book with a skipper and a hospitality crew to prepare meals and serve drinks.

 It started with a small ship cruise in the Peruvian Amazon, with naturalists on board and food with an assist from consulting chef Pedro Miguel Schiaffino (Malabar in Lima).
 That ship is no longer, but now the fleet is bigger and better than ever.
-The newer Aria Amazon is a gorgeous, 16-cabin purpose-built ship designed by innovative architect Jordi Puig, and the even newer Aqua Nera has 20 design suites by Noor Design.
-There’s also the Aqua Mekong, floating through Cambodia and Vietnam with food by Michelin-starred consulting chef David Thompson (Nahm in Bangkok); the Aqua Blu, a long-range explorer yacht (the former British Naval Explorer HMS Beagle) motoring around Komodo National Park, the Spice Islands, and Raja Ampat in Indonesia; and Aqua Mare, the Galapagos Island’s first true superyacht.
+Still in Peru, the Aria Amazon is a gorgeous, 16-cabin ship designed by innovative architect Jordi Puig, and the Aqua Nera has 20 design suites by Noor Design.
+There’s also the Aqua Mekong, floating through Cambodia and Vietnam with food by Michelin-starred consulting chef David Thompson (Nahm in Bangkok).
+The outfitter has expanded to ocean cruise ships as well.
+The Aqua Blu is the first-ever long-range explorer yacht (the former British Naval Explorer HMS Beagle) permanently based in east Indonesia; it motors around Komodo National Park, the Spice Islands, and Raja Ampat.
+The Aqua Mare is the Galapagos Islands’ first true superyacht, with 30 percent more indoor volume than most yachts her size, and the latest addition to the fleet, the Aqua Lares, is the first superyacht to offer individual cabin bookings and private charters for voyages around East Africa (including biodiversity hotspots like Aldabra and La Digue) and the Norwegian Arctic.

 Forget barefoot luxury.
 Fraser is known for its unapologetically over-the-top brand of luxury, representing and managing a closely vetted selection of high-end motor yachts, racing and classic sailboats, crewed superyachts, and mega yacht charters.
-Their boats are available almost anywhere in the world, and while there’s an emphasis on the Caribbean and Mediterranean (particularly for events like the Cannes Film Festival and the Monaco Grand Prix), their boats are also available for private charter in the wilds of Alaska, the fjords of Norway, and the radiant turquoise waters of French Polynesia and the South Pacific.
+Their boats are available almost anywhere in the world, and while there’s an emphasis on the Caribbean and Mediterranean (particularly for events like the Cannes Film Festival and the Monaco Grand Prix), their boats are also available for private charter in the North American coastal wilderness, the fjords of Norway, and the radiant turquoise waters of French Polynesia and the South Pacific.

 Quasar Expeditions, Galapagos